 Budget: The requested budget items are critical to the completion of the project, clearly detailed, justified and within the scope of the identified items traditionally funded by the Grants-in-Aid Committee.
 If the student is paying online participants, the fees are adequately calculated and appropriate for the amount of time participants spend.

-Strong proposals will clearly articulate and support the relevancy, innovation, methodology, and feasibility of the research within the background and method of the proposal.
+Strong proposals will clearly articulate and support the above-noted areas within the proposal.